anywhichway/txi/README.md

 Txi does just two things:

-1) It creates a full text index of strings or JavaScript objects passed to it and associates it with an id also passed in.
+1) It creates a full text index of strings or JavaScript objects passed to it and associates entries with an id also passed in.

 2) It supports index searching and returns a rank ordered list of matches including the id to be used by the calling application to retrieve the original data.